kitty phone FDA food icky

 • Swollen can or pouch, leaking container

-• Foreign object found in the product.
+• Foreign objects found in the product.

-If you think your pet has become sick or injured as a result of consuming a pet food product also provide information about your pet, including:
+If you think your pet has become sick or injured as a result of consuming a pet food product, also provide information about your pet, including:

 • Species (dog, cat, rabbit, fish, bird, other)